I really enjoyed my visit to Portugal back in 2017 with my dog, but I can’t wait to return to this European country, for two reasons.

-It’s been a couple of years since I’ve visited Portugal with my dog and I can’t wait to go back, for two reasons.
-Firstly, I visited in March, a month that delivers a mixture of cold, rainy days and sunny, warm ones.
+Firstly, we visited in March, a month that delivers a mixture of cold, rainy days and sunny, warm ones.
 We didn’t see Portugal in the best weather, and it was far too early to hit the beaches.
-Secondly, since I visited Portugal, the law has changed to now allow dogs inside of restaurants and cafes, making it far more dog-friendly.
-(Particularly on those cold, rainy days!)
-Here’s all the tips that you need for a fun trip to Portugal along with your pup.

 Dining Out in Portugal with a Dog

-Although we did come across one restaurant in Lisbon without outdoor seating that accommodated us by seating us at the entry way, almost outside… And there were plenty of awnings for outdoor dining in the rain, although I’m not sure if there were any outdoor heaters for the chilly day
+Although we did come across one restaurant in Lisbon without outdoor seating that accommodated us by seating us at the entry way, almost outside… And there were plenty of awnings for outdoor dining in the rain, although I’m not sure if there were any outdoor heaters for chilly days.

 However, the situation is now in line with many other countries in Europe, leaving the decision as to whether dogs are allowed inside up to the owners, as long as animals are kept out of food preparation areas.

 Taking a Dog on Public Transport in Portugal